isabella232/Specs-18/VariableEditorRedesign/index.md

  - RFC
 ---

 In the 4.0 release, are re-writing the variable editor.
-This has been one of our top <a href="https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/7192251-improve-variables-ui" target="_blank">User Voice</a> suggestions and thanks to all our users who provided ideas on how to improve the variable editor, see this [github issue](https://github.com/OctopusDeploy/Issues/issues/2606) to join the discussion.
+This has been one of our top <a href="https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/7192251-improve-variables-ui" target="_blank">User Voice</a> suggestions and thanks to all our users who provided ideas on how to improve the variable editor.

 Based on the feedback received our goal for the first release of the variable editor is to make a table editing experience work as expected with the inclusion of some new features: